Cookie Preferences

 Our SQE Readiness Calculator can help you assess your current knowledge and recommend the best study path for you.
 Get a personalised report in minutes.

-• Cost: A full SQE1 course is competitively priced, typically between £2,000 and £4,000.
+• Cost: Competitively priced, typically between £2,000 and £4,000 for a full SQE1 course.

-• Best For: Candidates who are extremely budget-conscious or those who are confident in their ability to self-study and primarily need access to practice materials.
-For more on this path, see our guide on how to self-study for SQE1 on a budget.
+• Best For: Candidates who are budget-conscious or confident in their ability to self-study and primarily need access to practice materials.

-• Cost: FQPS is the most budget-friendly option, with SQE1 courses ranging from £1,500 to £3,000.
+• Cost: The most budget-friendly option, with SQE1 courses typically ranging from £1,500 to £3,000.

 Do You Actually Need a Course?